 - Has the option of a pre-configured router

 - Doesn’t unblock some of the more popular streaming platforms

 REMOTE-CONTROL FRIENDLY:IPVanish is ideal for use with devices that lack a keyboard and mouse, and offers a fast, secure connection.

 Money-back guarantee: 30 DAYS

 PrivateVPN is a small provider in terms of server network size, but it still has plenty to offer.
 Pre-configured routers are available, but there are lots of setup guides should you wish to configure your router manually.
 There’s no live chat available but email queries are responded to promptly.
-This service is great for streaming, with blazing fast speeds and the ability to unblock a ton of streaming services, including Netflix, BBC iPlayer, Hulu, and Amazon Prime Video.
+This service is great for streaming, with blazing fast speeds and the ability to securely access a ton of services, including Netflix, BBC iPlayer, Hulu, and Amazon Prime Video.